Was ist die beste Haarentfernungsmethode für Frauen mit PCOS?

 But let's look at the scientific evidence on this topic, shall we?

-One study demonstrated that patients with and without PCOS had the same safety profile and efficacy in terms of facial hair reduction, hair thickness and density after 6 treatments with IPL [6], which means that IPL is a suitable technique that is equally effective for hair reduction regardless of the condition.
+In one study, patients with and without PCOS were shown to have the same safety profile and efficacy in terms of facial hair reduction, hair thickness and density after 6 treatments with IPL [6], which means that IPL is a suitable technique that is equally effective for hair reduction regardless of the condition.
 The percentage of hair reduction at the end of the study was 52.87% and 73.81% for the upper lip and chin, respectively [6].

-In terms of safety, most studies have shown that IPL is more tolerable and has fewer side effects than laser, which can be attributed to IPL's integrated cooling systems [6].
+In terms of safety, most studies have found that IPL is more tolerable and has fewer side effects than laser, which can be attributed to IPL's integrated cooling systems [6].

 Conclusion